Veil Colours & Fabrics

-The oyster pink option is similar to our champagne only with more pink tones mixed in instead of peach.
-Kind of a rose gold shade.
-Matching up oyster coloured dresses is particularly tricky because some dresses can be quite a cool-toned silver version of oyster, and some will be a much warmer shade with pink undertones like ours.
-Definitely get samples if your dress is in this colour range.
+The oyster pink option is similar to our champagne only with more pink tones mixed in – kind of a rose gold shade.
+Matching up oyster coloured dresses is tricky because some dresses can be quite a cool-toned silver oyster, and some will be a much warmer shade with pink undertones like ours.
+Definitely get samples if your dress is in this colour range!

 Two-Colour Wedding Dresses

-It’s become very popular in recent years to have dresses that are one colour underneath – often champagne or a deeper ivory – with a light ivory lace layer over the top.
+It’s become very popular in recent years to have dresses that are one colour underneath – often champagne, pink or a deep ivory/sand colour – with a light ivory lace layer over the top.

 If you have this kind of dress, you might be wondering which veil colour to pair with it.